 The British royal couple came to Czechoslovakia at the invitation of President Václav Havel.
 The President and his wife Olga welcomed them ceremonially at the Prague Castle.
 It was not a political visit as the members of the British royal family cannot get involved in politics.
 In the dialogues Prince Charles showed an interest in the withdrawal of the Soviet troops from Czechoslovakia and in the country’s ecological situation.
 Later the royal couple visited Wenceslas Square in Prague where Prince Charles paid tribute to the victory of the fight against totalitarianism and the fight for civil liberties and human rights.
 Prince Charles also met political representatives of Czechoslovakia in Prague, Bratislava, and Brno.
 During the following five years Prince Charles visited Czechoslovakia and later the Czech Republic three times.

-Video from the visit is available here (with Czech commentary): Photographs from Prince Charles’ visits to the Czech Republic are shown below.
+Photographs from Prince Charles’ visits to the Czech Republic are shown below.

 Prague War Cemetery, visited by Prince Charles and Lady Diana in 1991, is part of Olšanské hřbitovy (Olšanské Cemetery) in Prague.
 It is located on the local cemetery II, the burial grounds for soldiers from World Wars I and II.
 This cemetery is also a place of burial of Czech legionaries and victims of the Prague Uprising.
 It has been a national cultural monument since 1978.